-Please complete this form and click "submit" at the bottom.
+Please complete this form and click 'submit' below.

-The name on your diploma will be the name on your official student record on file with the Office of the Registrar.
-Please check with the Office of the Dean (firstname.lastname@example.org) if you are unsure of how your name is recorded.
-If you do not have a name change or prefer a variation to your name on your diploma, select "Name is fine as is" below.
+Unless you specify otherwise on this form, the name on your diploma will be the name that appears on your official student record on file with the Office of the Registrar.
+If you are unsure how your name is recorded, you may check by confirming how it is displayed on NECIN.
+If you want the name that is on your official student record to appear on your diploma, select "Name is fine as is" below.

-If you prefer a variation of your official name, select "I want to change my name on my diploma" below.
-Accepted variations include adding diacritical marks (example á) or changing a name to an initial or an initial to a name.
-Examples of acceptable options are below.
+If you want a variation of your official name to appear on your diploma, select "I want to change my name on my diploma" below.
+Acceptable variations include adding diacritical marks (example: á) or changing a name to an initial or an initial to a name.
+Examples of acceptable options appear below.
 These types of variations do not require any legal documentation.

 Please select one:

 If a member of your family graduated from Portia Law School, New England School of Law, or New England Law | Boston, please give the family member's name, relationship to you, and year of graduation below.
 This information will be included in the Commencement program.

 Do you plan on attending the graduation ceremony in May?

 If not, would you like to: